scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 from scikit-learn.
 The former parameter is used to compute the average distance to the neighbors while the latter is used for the pre-selection of the samples of interest.

+.. topic:: References

+  ..
+[MZ2003] I. Mani, I. Zhang. "kNN approach to unbalanced data
+              distributions: a case study involving information extraction," In Proceedings of workshop on learning from imbalanced datasets, 2003.

 Mathematical formulation
 ^^^^^^^^^^^^^^^^^^^^^^^^